TralahM/zplugin/DONATIONS.md

 2018-06-04 f54d770 *-highlight: Rename $cur_cmd to $active_command
-2018-06-04 3f24e68 *-highlight: Make sudo and always-block compatible with `case' handling 2018-06-02 cd82637 themes: forest.ini to support 3 new `case' styles 2018-06-02 e1e993e themes: safari.ini & zdharma.ini to support 3 new `case' styles
+2018-06-04 3f24e68 *-highlight: Make sudo and always-block compatible with `case' handling 2018-06-02 cd82637 themes: forest.ini to support 3 new `case' styles 2018-06-02 e1e993e themes: safari.ini & TralahM.ini to support 3 new `case' styles
 2018-06-02 2e78a02 themes: clean.ini & default.ini to support 3 new `case' styles
 2018-06-02 c1c3aab themes: free.ini to support 3 new `case' styles
 2018-06-02 70a7e18 fast-theme,*-highlight: 3 new styles for `case' higlighting